ketupia/ecspanse_state_machine/README.md

 `:battle_start` is the name of the node the graph will start in.
 That is, when you request a graph start, a transition to this node will happen.
 You will spawn this node in a moment.

-The last parameter, `%{battle_entity_id: battle_entity.id}`, is a reference for you to provide to the state machine.
+The last parameter, `%{battle_entity_id: battle_entity.id}`, is metadata you provide to the state machine.
 It can be `any()` data you want.
 This data will be provided back to you in events.
 This sample is from a system with many graphs running many battles.
-When a `NodeTransition` event is received, the reference provides quick access to look up the battle.
+When a `NodeTransition` event is received, the metadata provides quick access to look up the battle.

 #### Spawn a node without a timer